SolidWallOfCode/libswoc/doc/code/Errata.en.rst

 the names "Info", "Warning", and "Error".
 The default severity is "Error" (2) with a failure threshold of 2.

+By default annotations do not have a severity, that is a property of the :code:`Errata`.
+However a severity can be added to an annotation.
+This has no effect on the severity of the :code:`Errata` and is intended purely for display and filtering.
+The latter can be done by adjusting the value of :code:`swoc::Errata::FILTER_SEVERITY`.
+If a severity is provided with an annotation (via some variant of the :code:`note` method) then this is checked against :code:`FILTER_SEVERITY` and if it is less than that the annotation is not added.
+This enables an application to dynamically control the verbosity of errors without changing how they are generated.

 Examples
 ========